-- 4. In the Tools toolbar, select the Select κ tool or press Alt + S. - 5.
-If you drew your lines with pencil lines, it is recommended to convert them to brush lines (fill shapes): - In the Camera view, select the pencil lines.
+- 5. If you drew your lines with pencil lines, it is recommended to convert them to brush lines (fill shapes): - ► In the Camera view, select the pencil lines.

-+ In the Tools Properties view, click the Convert Brush Strokes to Pencil Lines \checkmark button.
+▶ In the Tools Properties view, click the Convert Brush Strokes to Pencil Lines 🙌 button.

-• In the Camera view, select the piece's outline and fill.
+In the Camera view, select the piece's outline and fill.

-In the Tool Properties view, click the Flatten button to remove the excess colour fill located under the contour stroke.
+► In the Tool Properties view, click the Flatten

+button to remove the excess colour fill located under the contour stroke.